Thomasarv/CF7-FINAL/README.md

 - **Profile**: User dashboard (if authenticated)
 - **Admin Dashboard**: Only for instructors to manage content

+ ### 📱 Mobile Responsive
+- Fully responsive layout across devices using TailwindCSS
+- Adaptive navigation and UI components for smaller screens
+- Ensures smooth experience on phones, tablets, and desktops
 ---

 ## 🏗️ Project Structure